networkandcode/networkandcode.github.io/_posts/kubernetes/pod/2020-02-14-role-of-docker.md

 ---
-title: kubernetes > role of docker
+title: "kubernetes > role of docker"
-categories: kubernetes
+categories: "kubernetes"
 ---

 The fundamental API object in kubernetes is a pod which contains one or more containers in it.